jcraigk/ruby_nano_rpc/README.md

 ### Proxy Objects

 A few proxy objects are provided as a means to logically group RPC calls.
-Here we do not strictly follow the grouping as expressed on the [RaiBlocks docs](https://github.com/clemahieu/raiblocks/wiki/RPC-protocol).
+Here we do not strictly follow the grouping as expressed in the [RaiBlocks RPC documentation](https://github.com/clemahieu/raiblocks/wiki/RPC-protocol).
 Instead, the following objects are provided:

 ```ruby
   RaiblocksRpc::Account # { account: 'xrb_address12345' }